-- Both portals must be owned by your faction.
+- It must be aligned with your faction.

-- Both portals must have all eight resonators deployed.
+- It must have all eight resonators deployed.

-- At least one resonator must be above critical energy level on both portals.
+- At least one of its resonators must be above critical energy level.

-- You must be standing within 40 meters of the origin portal.
+- You must be standing within 40 meters of it.

-- There cannot already be eight outgoing links on the origin portal.
-(You can see a link’s direction by observing the pulses of light that travel in the oppsite direction.
-In other words, outgoing links have pulses of light moving towards the origin portal.)
-This limit can be increased with SoftBank Ultra Links.
+- It cannot already have eight outgoing links.
+(You can see a link’s direction by observing the pulses of light that travel in the opposite direction.
+In other words, outgoing links have pulses of light moving toward the origin portal.)
+This limit can be increased by installing SoftBank Ultra Links.

-Note that when viewing a portal’s info card, the “Link” button will light up and ADA will say “link possible” if the first five requirements have been met.
+If the origin portal meets these requirements and you have at least 250 XM in your reserves, the “Link” button on the portal information card for the origin portal will light up and ADA will say “Link possible.”
 This doesn’t necessarily mean that you can actually link anything.
 The scanner doesn’t check any of the other conditions until it starts looking for remote portals to link to.
 Yes, ADA is a tease.

 Creating a Link

 To create a link, tap the origin portal, then tap the “Link” button.
 You will see an overhead view of your current location.
-After a few moments, the scanner will load the list of portals you can link to the origin portal.
-Any linkable portal that is visible in the overhead view will have a rotating reticule around it.
-Tap the desired remote portal to select it and see information about that portal.
-Alternately, you can tap the key tab on the right edge of the screen to open a drawer that will show all the portals you can link to, even if they’re too far away to appear in the overhead view; tap one to select that portal.
-Once you’ve selected a linkable remote portal, the “Confirm” button will light up.
-Tap it to create the link.
+After a few moments, the scanner will load the list of portals you can link to the origin portal in a carousel at the bottom of the screen.
+Select the desired remote portal to select it and see information about that portal.
+Tap the “Link” button to create the link, or tap the close button below the carousel to return to the portal information card.
+An animation will be displayed of the link being formed, which you can skip by clicking the arrow button.